IE 11 Not Supported

 “Laurence and Jacob had done this amazing use-case analysis, and we had, in parallel, been doing a database of AI tools, just trying to make sense of this fast-moving space,” Sarlin said.
 “And so, we were like, not only can we be a great support for the use-case taxonomy, but we can introduce a whole lot more companies into it, and we can sort of use it as a searchable database to actually go deep into any one of the use cases and put them together.”

 The number of AI tools featured in the new map more than doubled to a total of 269, and Sarlin said he expects another 100 will be added in the coming months.
-As far as any new gluts and gaps, the database currently lists 92 AI tools for student support, 78 for instructional materials, 46 for teacher practice support, 38 for assessment and feedback, 10 for teacher practice support and five for social purposes.
+As far as any new gluts and gaps, the database currently lists 92 AI tools for student support, 78 for instructional materials, 46 for teacher practice support, 38 for assessment and feedback, 10 for teacher professional development and five for social purposes.

 Brandi Vesco is a staff writer for the Center for Digital Education.
 She has a bachelor’s degree in journalism from the University of Missouri and has worked as a reporter and editor for magazines and newspapers.
 She’s located in Northern Nevada.